 Until the end of August, a train on the Owani Line in Aomori Prefecture will feature hundreds of goldfish lanterns crafted from red Japanese paper.

-"Kingyo neputa" lanterns hanging from the ceiling of a Konan Railway train along the Owani Line, July 14. (©Kyodo)
+"Kingyo neputa" lantern hanging in a Konan Railway train along the Owani Line, July 14. (©Kyodo)

 The Owani Line of the Konan Railway, which runs through Hirosaki City in Aomori Prefecture, features a unique train decorated with around 350 goldfish lanterns known as kingyo neputa.
 The train will run until the end of August.